Gluten-Free Chocolate Cupcakes

 Rich chocolate frosting beginning to come together, with dark cocoa swirled into the butter mixture.

-Mix in the cocoa powder: Add 1 cup of unsweetened cocoa powder and a pinch of salt.
+Mix in the cocoa powder: Add 1 cup unsweetened cocoa powder and a pinch of salt.
 Beat until the cocoa is fully incorporated and smooth.

 Thick, chocolate frosting forming as powdered sugar is added, shown in a mixing bowl with chocolate streaks.